Vanuatu - Your Next Holiday destination

-Vanuatu has been ranked sixth on the Lonely Planet's list of the Top Ten Countries in the eagerly-awaited annual publication titled Best in Travel 2011.
-Lonely Planet's Asia-Pacific travel editor Shawn Low says that Vanuatu made the list for its unrivalled authentic cultural experiences.
+Vanuatu is a world-wide favorite destination for travelers wanting a unique tropical destination that is relatively untouched by massive tourism trades.
+Vanuatu is that destination.
+In fact, so beautiful is Vanuatu that it was ranked sixth on the Lonely Planet's list of the Top Ten Countries in the eagerly-awaited annual publication titled Best in Travel 2011.
+Lonely Planet's Asia-Pacific travel editor Shawn Low says that Vanuatu made the list for its unrivalled authentic cultural experiences

 In 1887, the islands began to be administered by a French-British naval commission.
 In 1906, the French and British agreed to an Anglo-French Condominium on the New Hebrides.

 During World War II, the islands of Efate and Espiritu Santo were used as allied military bases.
 In the 1960s, the ni-Vanuatu people started to press for self-governance and later independence; full sovereignty was finally granted by both European nations on July 30, 1980.
 It joined the UN in 1981, and the Non-Aligned Movement in 1983.

 Since 1994, Vanuatu has been divided into the six provinces of Malampa, Penama, Sanma, Shefa, Tafea and Torba.
 The main Islands within these provinces include: Banks and Torres (Torba), Espiritu Santo (Sanma), Maewo and Pentecost (Penama), Malekula, Ambrym (Malampa), Epi, Efate (Shefa), Erromango, Tanna and Aneityum (Tafea)

 Most of the islands are mountainous and of volcanic origin, and have a tropical or sub-tropical climate.
 The nation's largest towns are the capital Port Vila, which is situated on Efate, and Luganville, on Espiritu Santo.